 [Check out our List of Online Discount Brokers To House Your IRA.]

 The big question for me was what the contribution limits are for an SEP IRA.
 And specifically, do contributions to a 401(k) affect how much can be contributed to an SEP IRS?
 So here’s what I learned from my accountant.

 If you’re considering a traditional or Roth IRA, check out our 2010 IRA Contribution and Deduction Limits charts.

-If you run an incorporated business and are paid based on W-2 income, the contribution limit is 25% of that income.
-The $50,000 cap remains the same.
 Now, if you plan to set up a SEP IRA, consult with an accountant or other tax specialist before making any decisions.
 While I believe the above contribution limits to be accurate, I am not a tax specialist.